-As a collaborative initiative between Columbia University and the Committee of 100, the goal of the State of Chinese Americans Survey is to showcase the demographic, economic, health, sociopolitical, and other characteristics and dynamics of the Chinese American population.
-It is intended to inform policymakers and the public regarding the status, contributions, and needs of the Chinese American population, and to inform timely and responsive policies, programs, and services that will address the gaps identified.
+As a collaborative initiative between Columbia University and Committee of 100, the State of Chinese Americans Survey examines the demographic, economic, health, sociopolitical, and other characteristics and dynamics of the Chinese American population.
+It is intended to inform policymakers and the public regarding the status, contributions, and needs of the Chinese American population, and to inform timely and responsive policies, programs, and services that will address the identified gaps.

-This survey project aimed to address three main research questions:
+This survey project examines three main research questions: